 There are many ways in Deep Vein Thrombosis treatment.
 DVT treatment process includes medicines, certain devices, and therapies.
 The main goals of DVT treatment include:

-These are the most common medicines in DVT treatment.
+These are the most common medicines in Deep Vein Thrombosis (DVT) treatment.
 These medicines decrease your blood’s ability to clot.
 They also stop existing blood clots from getting bigger.
 However, blood thinners can’t break up blood clots that have already formed.
 (The body dissolves most blood clots with time.)

 Initial anticoagulation is continued for 5 to 10 days.
-After that, long-term anticoagulation is continued for 3 to 12 months depending upon the patient profile, length of vessel involvement and risk of recurrence.
-In some patient where permanent risk factor like a congenital cause or cancer lifelong anticoagulation may require.
+After that, long-term anticoagulation is continued for 3 to 12 months depending upon the patient profile, length of vessel involvement, and risk of recurrence.
+In some patients where permanent risk factors like a congenital cause or cancer lifelong anticoagulation may require.

 Other available treatments, which are for specific situations, include thrombolytic therapy or placing a filter in a major blood vessel (the inferior vena cava).